Tiqets/supplier-api/migration-v1-v2.md

 **New `price` Field to Describe Variants**

 The schema of the response's `variants` field includes a new, _optional_ field called `price`.
-The supplier can use this field to specify the price of an available variant.
+The supplier may use this field to specify the price of an available variant.

+> **Important Note** The presence of pricing doesn't imply that Tiqets shall ingest that price information.
+Only if the requirements for price ingestion are met then price ingestion *may* be enabled for certain products.
+Criteria currently are the type of agreement between the supplier and Tiqets and whether all variants carry the same commission percentage.

 The schema of the `price` field is as follows:

 ```json
 {